Search engine optimization (SEO) is a valuable marketing tool that drives organic traffic—meaning potential clients—to your website.

 - Add your website to your account.

 - You must verify that you are the website’s owner.
-Bing offers three means of doing this: XML file authentication, meta tag authentication, or adding a CNAME record to DNA.
+Bing offers three means of doing this: XML file authentication, meta tag authentication, or adding a CNAME record to DNS.

 2. Research Keywords and Relevant Search Queries

 Keywords are words or phrases searchers plug into search engines, like Bing or Google, to find information or products.

 Keywords are at the heart of a strong SEO campaign.